holdenk/spark-upgrade/README.md

-# spark-upgrade
-Magic to help Spark pipelines upgrade
+Aims to help people upgrade to the latest version of Spark.